ebzzry/ebzzry.github.io/en/fkd/gsk.md

     default-cache-ttl-ssh 10800
     pinentry-program /usr/bin/pinentry-qt4

-Those are my preferred values.
-If you want to change them, look at the manpage:
+Replace the value for `pinentry-program` for the actual location of pinentry on your system.
+To determine the location of pinentry, run:

-    $ man gpg-agent
+    $ which pinentry-qt4

 <a name="kde"></a> Configure KDE
 --------------------------------

 You now need to link the GPG agent with KDE.
 You need to create a startup script for KDE that will invoke the GPG agent at startup.
-You also need to tell the GPG agent to enable SSH support (in the old days, the SSH agent has to be ran separately from GPG).
+You also need to tell the GPG agent to enable SSH support.

     $ mkdir ~/.kde/env
     $ nano ~/.kde/env/01_gpg-agent.sh